lin9x/AV-Sepformer/README.md

+# AV-SepFormer: Cross-Attention SepFormer for Audio-Visual Target Speaker Extraction #

-The code is coming soon!!!
+The code will be released after acceptance